Part 8 of How To Scale Your Model (Part 7: Inference | Part 9: Profiling)

 Note that this is rather optimistic since it totally ignores the working memory of the forward pass (memory allocated to activations and attention).
 This is not ridiculous with Flash Attention, but it is also not realistic.
 The real numbers are likely maybe 1/2 of this.
 For absolutely maximum throughput we would probably want to more than double the number of chips and increase the batch size significantly as well.

-Question: What would happen if we doubled our topology for each of the above examples?
+Question: How would our peak throughput change if we doubled our topology for each of the above examples?

 If we used a 4x8 slice in bfloat16, we would have 186GB remaining for KV caches, which would let us up our batch size to 161.
 Then since our step time would remaining the same, we would have a throughput of 16.54 / num_chips